Redwood Empire Council: Camp Navarro (formerly Camp Masonite Navarro)

 When Camp Navarro opened in 1956 the Adirondack shelters were built.
 Many of these same structures remain today.
 The current craft lodge is all that remains of the original dining hall.
 The foundation of a metal flagpole is still visible where the "55 Navarro Salute" cannon once stood.
 A wood-frame dam was erected on the North Fork of the Navarro River each summer to create a swimming area; in 1965 it gave way and the practice of building a gravel dam began.
 The gravel dam has not been built since 2001, however.

 In late 1955, the land became the property of The Masonite Corporation.
 For 17 years, Masonite leased the camp to the Sonoma-Mendocino Area Council BSA for one dollar per year.
 Masonite sold Camp Navarro to the Sonoma-Mendocino Area Council on August 29, 1973, for one dollar, and it was renamed Camp Masonite Navarro.
-The camp offered a summer program for Cub Scouts that lasted four days.
+The camp later added a summer program for Cub Scouts that lasted four days.

 In 2012, Redwood Empire Council sold Camp Masonite Navarro to Navarro Stewards LLC for $1.4 million, with the mortgage note carried by the council.
 Since 2001 environmental regulations prevented the damming of the North Fork of the Navarro River.
 Without a waterfront the camp was unable to attract Scouts to fill enough summer camp sessions to keep the camp solvent.
 As a result, the camp became a financial burden that caused the council to run a deficit and go into debt.
 The camp was sold, and the new owners returned to using the original name of Camp Navarro.
-The council carries the mortgage note for the new owners, so the financial obligation is not yet paid off.
+The council carried the mortgage note for the new owners, so the financial obligation is not yet paid off.